Holly-Anne Hull

 Holly-Anne Hull (born 17 October 1994) is an English singer and actress.
 She performed for Elizabeth II in 2006 with the National Youth Music Theatre, and won the Disney Channel UK competition My Camp Rock in April 2009 and released a version of "This Is Me" alongside a music video.
 She has also played various roles in Copacabana, Robin Hood and the Babes in the Wood, Loserville, Les Misérables, The Phantom of the Opera, and Stephen Sondheim's Old Friends.
-In 2013, she and her two best friends formed the country-pop girl group eventually named Remember Monday, who went on to reach the knockout stages of the eighth series of The Voice UK, performed on The Jennifer Hudson Show, and represented the UK at the Eurovision Song Contest 2025 with "What the Hell Just Happened?".
+In 2013, she became a member of the country-pop girl group Remember Monday, who went on to reach the knockout stages of the eighth series of The Voice UK, performed on The Jennifer Hudson Show, and represented the UK at the Eurovision Song Contest 2025 with "What the Hell Just Happened?".

 Life and career

 Holly-Anne Hull was born on 17 October 1994 and is from Camberley in Surrey.
 She started singing aged seven, having trained with West End Kids, and attended Our Lady’s Preparatory School in Crowthorne, Licensed Victuallers' School, and the London School of Musical Theatre.
 Her first performances were with Stagecoach Performing Arts.
 By May 2006, Hull had joined Guildford School of Acting and National Youth Music Theatre; that month, as part of the latter, she performed at Elizabeth II's 80th Birthday celebrations at Windsor Castle.
 She met Queen Elizabeth and Princess Beatrice after the performance and was asked by the former why she was not wearing shoes (it was part of her costume).
 In April 2009, she won the Disney Channel UK competition My Camp Rock, the prize for which was recording her own version of "This Is Me" alongside a music video.
 She was subsequently signed by Disney, who filmed a performance of "This Is Me" at a school assembly and then dropped her.